Skip to content

 — Independence & funding

-"We do not accept funding from sovereign states, single corporations, or political parties.
+"We do not accept funding from states, organisations, or corporations headquartered outside the EU or UK.
+No single member may represent more than 3–5% of our annual budget.
 The integrity of our analysis is the only product we sell. "

 How we are funded

-The Renaissance Europe Institute is constituted as a non-profit foundation under Belgian law.
+The Renaissance Europe Institute is constituted as a non-profit foundation under Spanish law.
 We are financed by a diversified base of individual donors, philanthropic foundations, and subscriber revenue from The Long View.

 No single funder represents more than 6% of annual revenue.
 Funders have no influence over editorial direction.
 Specific funding sources for any working paper are disclosed on the published version.

-The full independence framework — including disclosures, conflict-of-interest rules, and donor caps — is published in our editorial policy.
+The full independence framework — including disclosures, conflict-of-interest rules, and donor caps — is available on request via contact.

 Have something to add, dispute, or commission?